 - 2 sweet potatoes, cut into small 1-inch cubes

 - 1 tbsp olive oil

-- salt and pepper to taste
+- salt + pepper, to taste

-- Fresh parsley to garnish
+- Fresh parsley, to garnish

-Preheat oven to 400 degrees F.
+- Preheat oven to 400 degrees F.

-Arrange the vegetables on a large baking sheet, trying not to overcrowd the pan (thus allowing them to get crispy rather than soggy).
+- Arrange the vegetables on a large baking sheet, trying not to overcrowd the pan (thus allowing them to get crispy rather than soggy).
 Drizzle with olive oil and salt; toss to coat.
 Roast the vegetables for approximately 20-25 minutes, or until browned and fully cooked.

-Meanwhile, prepare the sauce by whisking together all the ingredients in a bowl.
+- Meanwhile, prepare the sauce by whisking together all the ingredients in a bowl.
 Season with salt to taste and add water as needed to reach desired consistency.

-When ready, remove the vegetables from the oven and drizzle (or dip) vegetables with the lemon tahini sauce.
+- When ready, remove the vegetables from the oven and drizzle (or dip) vegetables with the lemon tahini sauce.

 - Recipe originally published in October 2017.